YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 - Start the Source Server with -UPDOK to indicate that local updates are enabled on P.

 - Start the Receiver Server with the -UPDATERESYNC=</path/to/bkup-orig-repl-inst-file> qualifier and -INITIALIZE.
-The -INITIALIZE indicates this is the first time A and P are replicating.
+The -INITIALIZE indicates that this is the first time A and P are replicating.

 The Receiver Server uses the current journal sequence number in the </path/to/bkup-orig-repl-inst-file> as the point where A starts sending journal records.
 YottaDB updates the stream sequence number (for example, of Stream # 1) in the instance file on P to reflect this value.
 Going forward, the journal sequence number on A will always map to a stream journal sequence number (for example, of stream # 1) on P.